telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

   </script>
 ```

-### Adjustment of the Popup Width
+### Adjust the Popup Width

-It is possible to let the popup element automatically adjust its width according to the length of the item label it displays.
+You can let the popup element automatically adjust its width according to the length of the item label it displays.
 When the `autoWidth` option is set to `true`, the popup shows the content on one line and does not wrap it up.

 ###### Example